 Ultimately, it is the student's responsibility to initiate and carry out the application for state licensure.
 The faculty at LCU will gladly assist during this process.
-During the Capstone course, the course instructor will assist students in understanding the most current licensure requirements, including examinations and the post-Masters supervised clinical work.
-For the most up-to-date requirements, please refer to the licensure board website at: http://www.dshs.texas.gov/counselor/lpc\laws.shtm.
+During the clinical courses, the course instructor will assist students in understanding the most current licensure requirements, including examinations and the post-Masters supervised clinical work.
+It is the student's responsibility to obtain the most up-to-date requirements.
+Please refer to the licensure board website at: BHEC Information for the most recent information.